top of page

 Morning travel day.
 Later in the afternoon, the team will take part in a city-wide scavenger hunt.
 The team will bond as they compete against each other in a very fun way while attempting to complete a series of culturally oriented scavenges from a scavenger hunt list.
 The winners of the event will receive some cool prizes.

-On Sunday the 29th, we will attend church in Antigua, this church is amazing an we'll be part of their services.
-Monday and Tuesday we will spend all day visiting local communities to play some pick-up soccer/games, do work projects, distribute food/soup outreach, and hold a "WAM Kids" program.
+We will spend all day visiting local communities to play some pick-up soccer/games, do possible work projects, distribute food outreach, and hold a "WAM Kids" program.
 We'll have a variety of outreach opportunities where we will share the gospel.
 Through the use of translators, you will have the opportunity to share your testimony and pray for those in need of prayer.
-After dinner, we'll have our evening gathering together.
+After dinner out at a restaurant, we'll have our evening gathering together.
 These services are geared toward diving deeper with God, hearing cool testimonies of each day's outreach and having the opportunity to hear an inspiring message.

 BREAKFAST/LUNCH/DINNER.
 ACCOMMODATIONS: TBD